SongwuJob/simple-SD-trainer/README.md

 - We rewrite the dataset as ``ControlNetDataset.py`` in ``dataset`` directory.
 - We rewrite the data load process, and remove some parameters inside the diffusers for simplying training process.

 To test training your controlnet, you can download a controlnet data on hugging face, like [controlnet_sdxl_animal](https://huggingface.co/datasets/HZ0504/controlnet_sdxl_animal/tree/main).
-Meanwhile, youneed to simply preprocess these training data as follows:
+Meanwhile, you need to simply preprocess these training data as follows:

 - Training data directory structure
   ```shell